EliAndrewC/l7r/setting/l7r.md

 Beyond collecting land taxes and business license fees, the Ministry of Revenue at the provincial and domain level also collects **import tariffs** at the gates of walled cities.
 Caravans entering a walled provincial city or capital city must submit their cargo to inspection and pay a fee based on the goods carried and the merchant's family of origin (favorable rates having been negotiated as standing trade arrangements between clans and families).

-The procedure follows the **Yasuki Taka system** of separating discretion from collection, a structural anti-corruption innovation introduced by Hantei the Tenth at the advice of the first Imperial Treasurer, Yasuki Taka (for whom the current Yasuki daimyo, Yasuki Taka, chose their name in honor of).
+The procedure follows the **Yasuki Taka system** of separating discretion from collection, a structural anti-corruption innovation introduced by Hantei the Tenth at the advice of the first Imperial Treasurer, Yasuki Taka (in whose honor the current Yasuki daimyo, Yasuki Taka, chose their name).
 The principle is simple: the official who assesses what is owed never touches money, and the official who takes money has no authority to set the amount.

 In practice, a merchant caravan entering a walled city is met first by an **inspector**, wearing the special sash of office that denotes their oath not to accept gifts while on duty.
 The inspector examines the caravan's goods and produces a stamped manifest.
 The merchant then presents this manifest to a **licensor** seated before a large wooden board on which the tariff rates are posted publicly by goods type and family of origin.
 The amount owed is trivially visible to anyone literate; the licensor's role is purely arithmetic, with no discretion to alter the rate.